 - People living with HIV continue to be criminally charged, prosecuted and imprisoned in absence of intent to transmit or actual transmission.
-If some cases, people have been charged and prosecuted for not disclosing their status before sex that poses minimal or no risk of transmission. - No other medical condition has been criminalized to that extent; the law profoundly stigmatizes people living with HIV.
-In particular, the misuse of the law of sexual assault to deal with HIV non-disclosure has severe implications for people living with HIV. - The criminalization of HIV non-disclosure disproportionally affects marginalized people living with HIV including racialized people (particularly Black and Indigenous people), migrants and women (including Indigenous women and women experiencing intimate partner violence).
-Gay men represent the largest proportion of people living with HIV in Canada, and the number of cases against gay men has also increased since the Supreme Court's 2012 decision in Mabior. - The criminalization of HIV is at odds with public health objectives.
+If some cases, people have been charged and prosecuted for not disclosing their status before sex that poses minimal or no risk of transmission. - No other medical conditions have been criminalized to that extent; the law profoundly stigmatizes people living with HIV.
+In particular, the misuse of the law of sexual assault to deal with HIV non-disclosure has severe implications for people living with HIV. - The criminalization of HIV non-disclosure disproportionally affect marginalized people living with HIV including racialized people (particularly Black and Indigenous people), migrants and women (including Indigenous women and women experiencing intimate partner violence).
+The number of cases against gay men has also increased. - The criminalization of HIV is at odds with public health objectives.
 Fear of prosecution can deter people, especially those from communities particularly affected by HIV, from getting tested and knowing their status.
-HIV criminalization can also deter access to HIV care and treatment by undermining counselling and the relationship between people living with HIV and health-care professionals and other service providers, because their records can be used as evidence in court and professionals can be compelled to testify against their patients or others to whom they provide support services.35 - The criminalization of HIV non-disclosure has resulted in serious invasions of privacy (e.g. use of medical records in criminal proceedings, people's HIV status made public in the media including through police press releases) and bodily integrity (e.g. forced HIV treatment upon pain of prosecution).
+HIV criminalization can also deter access to HIV care and treatment by undermining counselling and the relationship between people living with HIV and health-care professionals and other service providers, because their records can be used as evidence in court and professionals can be compelled to testify against their patients or others to whom they provide support services.29 - The criminalization of HIV non-disclosure has resulted in serious invasions of privacy (e.g. use of medical records in criminal proceedings, people's HIV status made public in the media including through police press releases) and bodily integrity (e.g. forced treatment).